Compare Australian credit cards side-by-side to find the right card for you.

 Balance transfer credit cards: Repay your debt with 0% interest

 - What are they?
-Balance transfer credit cards let you pay off an existing debt from a credit, store or charge card with 0% interest for a set period.
+Balance transfer credit cards let you pay off an existing debt from a credit, store or charge card with low or 0% interest for a set period.
 You can also consolidate other debts with some balance transfer cards, such as personal loans.

 - Who are these credit cards suited to?
 If you have an existing credit card debt that's accumulating interest, a balance transfer deal can help you pay off that debt faster.